-We here at TuCuatro will guide you as much as possible and provide you with all the tools, but it is your fingers which will do all of the work.
-Don’t worry…..we are in this together along with the rest of the community and will make it happen.
+We here at TuCuatro will guide you as much as possible and provide you with all the tools.
+Now, you have to consider that it is your fingers that will do all of the work.
+Don’t worry, we are in this together along with the rest of the community and will make it happen.

-Typically, for a beginner to get at a decent level it will take 6 months followed by exponential growth every 6 months after.
+Typically, for a beginner to get at a decent level, it will take six months to learn the basics of the cuatro followed by exponential growth every six months after.
+As we’ve mentioned, It’s basically the same with the Cuatro, Guitar or any string instrument you want to learn.
 You will see when you start to play, try to keep practicing and the most important thing is to enjoy the music!!

-If you have a request, simply let us know and we will attend to you in any way we can.
+If you have a request, just let us know, and we will attend to you in any way we can.

-Practice is key whenever learning how to play any musical instrument.
-The more you practice, the better you get and the further your ability will progress.
+The practice is critical whenever learning how to play any musical instrument.
+The more you practice, the better you get, and the further your ability will progress.

 Nowadays we have many tools at our disposal which can be made use of to help us progress as musicians.
-The most important tools are relating to methods how you can record yourself.
-When learning how to play an instrument with a teacher one on one, we can directly get feedback from the instructor.
-Essentially we would have an audience who can give us feedback, listen to the music and give tips on how to improve.
+The essential tools are relating to methods of how you can record yourself.
+When learning how to play an instrument with a teacher, we can directly get feedback from the instructor.
+Mostly we would have an audience who can give us feedback, listen to music, and provide tips on how to improve.

-Have a look at these videos by our students on our Venezuelan site who have elected to share what they have learned using the TuCuatro methodology:
+Have a look at these videos by our students on our site.
+They have elected to share what they have learned using the TuCuatro methodology:

 Spanish Beginner Student 4 Weeks